Izzilab/MatriCom-analyses/OA/README.md

 * [Section 1: Data analyses](#section-1-data-analysis).
 Process the open access data from Tabula Sapiens and The Human Protein Atlas by MatriCom, then look for "patterns" pairs (gene1-gene2 or vice versa) that are expressed across multiple organs.
 * [Section 2: Plotting](#section-2-plotting): Visualize various aspects of the results, such as network, interactions between compartments, tissue/organ patterns correlation and more.

+Several files should be downloaded, and their checksums can be found in [md5sum.txt](./md5sum.txt).

 ### Libraries needed
 ```R
 library("dplyr")